 Develop a job-hunting strategy

 Now that your résumé is all set, start learning all you can about your job focus!
+But you shouldn’t go into this without a strategy and a health focus on your end goals for where you may end up.
 Before applying for jobs, there’s some research you should do.
+Here are a couple of distinct things you should be doing and looking for in your job search.

 Study the job market and current salaries